paulirish/pwmetrics/readme.md

     upload: true, // turn on uploading to Google Drive
     view: true, // open uploaded traces to Google Drive in DevTools
-    expectations: true // turn on assertation metrics results against provides values },
+    expectations: true // turn on assertation metrics results against provides values
+    chromeFlags: [] // custom flags to pass to Chrome.
+For a full list of flags, see http://peter.sh/experiments/chromium-command-line-switches/.
+  },
   expectations: {
     // these expectations values are examples, for your cases set your own